attogram/ollama-bash-lib/docs/jules.md

 ## Working with Tests

-This repository does not currently have a `tests` directory.
+The `tests` directory contains the test suite for the library.
 If I need to add tests, I should follow these steps:

-1. Create a `tests` directory in the root of the repository.
-2. Inside the `tests` directory, create a new `.bats` file for the tests (e.g., `test_chat.bats`).
+1. Inside the `tests` directory, create a new `.bats` file for the tests (e.g., `test_chat.bats`).
-3. Write the tests using the Bats testing framework.
+2. Write the tests using the Bats testing framework.
 I should source the `ollama_bash_lib.sh` file in my test scripts to access its functions.
-4. To run the tests, I can use the `bats` command: `bats tests/`.
+3. To run the tests, I can use the `bats` command: `bats tests/`.

 ## Testing with Different Bash Versions